Minister of Foreign Affairs (Spain): Order of Civil Merit

-Created in 1926 by King Alfonso XIII, the Order of Civil Merit is focused on rewarding "the civic virtues of civil servants in the service of the State, as well as the extraordinary services of Spanish and foreign citizens for the good of the Nation".
+Created in 1926 by King Alfonso XIII, the Order of Civil Merit is focused on rewarding "the civil merits acquired by personnel employed by any of the public administrations, or by individuals outside the administration, who provide or have provided relevant services to the State, through extraordinary work, beneficial initiatives, or exemplary constancy in the fulfillment of their duties".
+It may also be awarded "to persons of foreign nationality, provided they have rendered distinguished services to Spain or notable collaboration in all matters that benefit the Nation".

 Parliamentary control

-According to the Constitution, the Minister of Foreign Affairs, as a member of the Government, is subject to parliamentary oversight and must attend parliamentary questioning sessions and committees where his or her presence is required.
+According to the Constitution, the Minister of Foreign Affairs, as a member of the Government, is subject to parliamentary oversight and must attend parliamentary questioning sessions and committees where their presence is required.
 Furthermore, in accordance with Article 35(5) of Law 2/2014, of March 25, on the State's Foreign Action and Service (LASEE), the minister is required to appear annually before the Cortes Generales to assess the implementation of the Foreign Action Strategy.
 Likewise, Article 44(4) of said law obliges the minister to notify the Congress of Deputies Foreign Affairs Committee of any ambassadorial appointment.